Non-commercial vessels (yachts and private superyachts) biosecurity - Starting on the right tack

 - have an inspection from a biosecurity officer.

-- comply with the Department of Immigration and Border Protection and Department of Agriculture and Water Resources pre-arrival reporting conditions.
+- comply with the Entering and leaving by sea and Department of Agriculture, Water and the Environment pre-arrival reporting conditions.

 How to report you are coming to Australia